 Starting July 5, 2016 OLCC began accepting applications for worker permits.
 These are required of all workers in any marijuana-related firm including temporary and seasonal workers.
 There is a $100 fee payable upon approval.
 The permit is valid for five years.
-As of 8:00 AM April 20, 2020, 86,201 applications had been submitted.
+As of late May, 2021, 109,116 applications had been submitted.
 Of those, 66,946 were counted as active – meaning they were approved and paid for.
 Since the permits are valid for five years, the number of active permits can only go up until they start needing to be renewed.
 It can be assumed that all applicants have some interest in employment at a marijuana-related business.
 Another 15,525 were approved but not paid for, 4,556 were under review and 2,307 were new applications.

-One of the goals of recreational marijuana legalization was to move marijuana sales from the illicit and black market category into the regulated, tested, tracked and measured market.
-Despite Oregon legislators and regulators’ increasing unease with vast amounts of marijuana being produced, with an estimated 55 percent of total recreational marijuana demand now being met through legalized sales, the state has had success in capturing a majority share of sales through the medical and recreational programs now in place.
+One of the goals of recreational marijuana legalization was to move marijuana sales from the illicit and black market category into the regulated, tested, tracked, and measured market.
+The state has had success in capturing a majority share of sales through the medical and recreational programs now in place.
 And the steady stream of income into state and local coffers has been generally welcomed through taxation of cannabis sales at the retail level.

 Oregon will continue to refine laws and rules regulating marijuana sales and production.
 In this fast-growing industry, constant change seems to be the order of the day for the near-term, with a gradual shift to more areas of the U.S. allowing recreational marijuana.
 It behooves other states to study Oregon’s example and experience in the path to a regulated recreational cannabis market, and begin their own efforts to track employment and impacts of this emerging and increasingly legal sector of the economy.